How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Discussion and Policy Implications

 \subsection{The Critical Role of Infrastructure in AI Sustainability}

 Our findings indicate that infrastructure is a crucial determinant of AI inference sustainability.
 While model design enhances theoretical efficiency, real-world outcomes can substantially diverge based on deployment conditions and factors such as renewable energy usage and hardware efficiency.
 For instance, GPT-4o mini, despite its smaller architecture, consumes approximately 20\% more energy than GPT-4o on long queries due to reliance on older A100 GPU nodes.
-Similarly, DeepSeek models exhibit disproportionately high water footprints, not solely due to model characteristics but due to data center inefficiencies.
-These observations suggest that true sustainability will depend on integrating more efficient hardware, sustainable cooling strategies, renewable energy sourcing, evaluation practices, and deployment infrastructures.
+Similarly, DeepSeek models highlight the profound impact of infrastructure: DeepSeek-R1 and DeepSeek-V3 deployed on DeepSeek’s own servers exhibit water consumption and carbon emissions nearly six times higher than their Azure-hosted counterparts.
+The Azure deployments benefit from better hardware, more efficient cooling systems, lower carbon intensity, and tighter PUE control, demonstrating that sustainability gains can stem as much from datacenter design as from model optimization.
+These observations underscore that true AI sustainability will hinge on coordinated progress in hardware efficiency, renewable energy sources, and infrastructure-aware deployment strategies.